apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 evaluatePathRestrictions
 : Optional boolean property defaults to `false`
 : If enabled the index can evaluate [path restrictions](#path-restrictions)

+includedPaths
+: Optional multi value property.
+Defaults to '/'
+: List of paths which should be [included](#include-exclude) in indexing.

+excludedPaths
+: Optional multi value property.
+Defaults to empty
+: List of paths which should be [excluded](#include-exclude) from indexing.

+indexPath
+: Optional string property to specify [index path](#copy-on-write) : Path of the index definition in the repository.
+For e.g. if the index definition is specified at `/oak:index/lucene` then set this path in `indexPath`

+codec
+: Optional string property
+: Name of the [Lucene codec](#codec) to use

 name
 : Optional property